-The International Baccalaureate® (IB) provides leading professional development for educators working in Africa, Europe and the Middle East.
+The IB provides leading professional development for educators working in Africa, Europe and the Middle East.

 We offer face-to-face and online workshops, webinars, blended learning, cluster events and e-learning resources.
 Our training aims to: